Document Liberation Project (DLP) marketing

 Its hard to judge a journalist for not making a new item out of that.
 As I suggested before, DLP might make a "top-level release" of the "document liberation suite" every 6 months talking about changes in all subprojects, e.g. "DLP suite version 1.0 released with libabw 0.1.1, librevenge 0.x.y, ...".
 That might be enough to raise journalists interest, and give them some soundbites from the huge list of changes to highlight (just like they do from LibreOffice release notes or under-the-hood mails).
 The "top-level release" would be an entirely marketing device -- no changes to releases or planning would be done.

 From a timing perspective, it might make sense to do this e.g. end of November/end of May to not collide with LibreOffice announcements (which would steal its thunder).
 Also this would allow to hint at the relevance of these low-level libraries to journalists by e.g. saying "all improvements by DLP projects will find their way into the upoming LibreOffice release 5.1.0, which is expected to be available to the public in February 2016" etc.

-#3 Updated by Bjoern Michaelsen over 2 years ago
+#3 Updated by Bjoern Michaelsen almost 3 years ago

 - Assignee set to Italo Vignoli

 (oops, accidentally overwrote Florians change in the assignee field -- that was unintended).

 #5 Updated by Florian Effenberger almost 3 years ago

 Putting that to Q4, because if get time reserved only in Q4, but we will revisit this in due time to determine exactly that